amarsahinovic/gb/readme.md

 Short usage instuctions
 -----------------------

-Use `b add` to save current directoy to bookmarks with current directory name as the bookmark name.
+Use `b add` to save current directory to bookmarks with current directory name as the bookmark name.
 Use `g name` to jump to that directory from any other directory.

 Typical usage